-There is no penalty for the 2019 tax year (for which you file taxes in early 2020) or later.
-That means if you do not have insurance from January - December 2019, you will not have a tax penalty.
+A penalty was in effect from 2014 through 2018 if you did not have health insurance.
+There is no penalty for the 2019 tax year or later tax years.
+That means if you did not have health insurance starting January 2019, you do not have a tax penalty.

 Paying Back Some of the Credit